mattermost/docs/source/install/enterprise-install-upgrade.rst

 Mattermost Enterprise Edition is free to use in "team mode" without Enterprise features enabled.
 Mattermost offers two subscription plans, including Professional and Enterprise.
 You can `compare their features online <https://mattermost.com/pricing-feature-comparison/>`_.

 Once you've downloaded and installed Mattermost, start an Enterprise trial via **Product menu > System Console > Edition and License > Start trial**.
-You can view `pricing and feature information <https://mattermost.com/pricing/>`_ and purchase a `license key online <https://customers.mattermost.com/login/>`_.
+You can view `pricing and feature information <https://mattermost.com/pricing/>`_ and contact sales to purchase a `license key <https://mattermost.com/contact-sales/>`_.

 Installing Enterprise Edition
 -----------------------------